 (2) Subregulation (1)(a) does not apply to, or in relation to, a forest produce licence granted before the commencement of these regulations.

-71. Production of forest produce licence
+71. Forest produce licences to be carried and produced on request

 The holder of a forest produce licence shall —